Lower Slaughter

 We were blessed with some glorious sunshine today which warmed the vehicle's interior up naturally.
 As The Chef wasn't feeling too well I went around the museum on my own after lunch whilst she took herself off for a lie on the bed.

-It was rather a good museum, and I thought the 'National Cold War Museum' hanger was excellent.
+It was rather a good museum, and I thought the 'National Cold War Museum' building was excellent.
 They had all three types of 'V' bomber together, the Vulcan, Victor and Valiant and it was even possible to walk under the Vulcan and see the bomb bay.

 I think it took me just over a couple of hours to walk around it all, and whilst it was a pleasant experience I was keen to get back home to see how my darling Chef was getting on.
 I was pleased to see she was up and reading the TV guide, so that was some improvement.

-As it was such a lovely afternoon I took advantage of my £6.50 parking fee (the museum was free) and deployed the large solar panel to top up our leisure battery, as well as sitting and having a read with the door open for much of the time.
+As it was such a lovely afternoon I took advantage of my £6.50 parking fee (the museum itself was free) and deployed the large solar panel to top up our leisure battery, as well as sitting and having a read with the door open for much of the time.

-The cunning plan for tonight was to park at another pub participating in the BRITSTOP scheme, but The Chef said she really could face eating a full meal, and so Plan B was to find a suitable layby and park up for the night.
+The cunning plan for tonight was to park at another pub participating in the BRITSTOP scheme, but The Chef said she really couldn't face eating a full meal, and so 'Plan B' was to find a suitable layby and park up for the night.
 We may stay here tomorrow as well as it's supposed to be a wet one, and with Rosina not feeling well that would be preferable to paying through the nose to camp on a Caravan Club site among lots of boring old farts.